What is the ImageGuide Registry?

 The ImageGuide Registry is only available to physicians practicing in the United States and its territories.
 In the future, ASNC will consider expanding ImageGuide participation to include international physicians.

-Is the ImageGuide Registry a Qualified Clinical Data Registry (QCDR) for CMS’ Physician Quality Reporting System (PQRS) program?
+Will the ImageGuide Registry a Qualified Clinical Data Registry (QCDR) for CMS’ Physician Quality Reporting System (PQRS) program?

 In 2015, physicians who did not satisfactorily report data on quality measures will be subject to a 2% negative payment adjustment for all services rendered in 2017 for patients with Medicare Part B Fee for Service (FFS).
 In 2016, physicians who do not satisfactorily report data on quality measures will be subject to a 2% negative payment adjustment in 2018.

 The negative payment adjustment continues each subsequent year in the event a physician does not satisfactorily report data on quality measures in the preceding year.
-Payment adjustments under the traditional PQRS program will sunset after 2018 with the implementation of the Merit-Based Incentive Payment System (MIPS) program, under which physicians will be subject to payment adjustments based on PQRS participation by the following schedule:
+Payment adjustments under the traditional PQRS program will sunset after 2018 with the implementation of the Merit-Based Incentive Payment System (MIPS) program, under which physicians will be subject to payment adjustments based on MIPS participation by the following schedule:

 How many QCDR performance measures are included in the ImageGuide Registry, how many must I submit and what are they?